jon-heard/obsidian-inline-scripts-library/tejs_lipsum.md

 A decent Lorum Ipsum generator.

 Takes a source Lorem Ipsum text, generated at https://lipsum.com/feed/html, and breaks it down into individual sentences and counts of sentences per paragraph.
-On user request, builds a Lorem Ipsum text of random sentences from the source, combined into paragraphs of random size based on the source paragraphs.
+On user request, builds a Lorem Ipsum text of random sentences from the source, combined into paragraphs of random size based on the source's paragraphs.

 ~~
 ```